Police regain control of most of Canada’s capital, say protesters will continue to be identified and charged as holdouts persist

 Canada’s public safety minister said Wednesday that some of those arrested in Alberta had “strong ties” to a “far-right extreme organization” with a presence in Ottawa.

-Elizabeth Simons, the deputy director of the Canadian Anti-Hate Network, said the group in question was Diagolon, an insurrectionist movement that’s called for creating a nation-state diagonally running from Alaska through Canada’s western provinces and down to Florida.
+Elizabeth Simons, deputy director of the Canadian Anti-Hate Network, said the group in question was Diagolon, an insurrectionist movement that has called for creating a nation-state diagonally running from Alaska through Canada’s western provinces and down to Florida.

-The arrests also underscored how the ‘Freedom Convoy,’ which focused from the outset on protesting health mandates and Trudeau’s government, was fueled in part by far-right organizers and influencers with a history of anti-government, anti-science and anti-media agendas.
+The arrests also underscored how the “Freedom Convoy,” which focused from the outset on protesting health mandates and Trudeau’s government, was fueled in part by far-right organizers and influencers with a history of anti-government, anti-science and anti-media agendas.

 Police arrested three key protest organizers — Tamara Lich, 49, Chris Barber, 46, and Patrick King, 44 — on Thursday and Friday.
 Barber, who was charged with mischief, obstructing police and disobeying a court order, was released on bail Friday.
 Under the conditions, he must leave Ottawa and cannot be in contact with or speak in support of any of the convoy’s participants or funders.